gaepdit/e-Sample-Entry-CSV/docs/index.md

 This spreadsheet is provided by Georgia EPD for use by labs to report drinking water sample microbial analysis results.
+For assistance, please contact the Watershed Protection Branch.

 👉 [**Download** the latest version](https://github.com/gaepdit/xl-ese/raw/main/xl-ese.xlsm)

-For assistance contact Sean Earley, Watershed Protection Branch.
-For technical support or to report errors with the spreadsheet, submit a request at the [GA EPD-IT support page](https://gaepd.zendesk.com/hc/en-us/requests/new).

 ## Instructions

 It is recommended that you save a new copy and rename the spreadsheet for each submission.
 If needed, a blank copy can be downloaded at the link above.
-After entering your data, do not send the spreadsheet to EPD.
-Instead use the "Export to XML" button to generate an XML file and send that to EPD.
+After entering your data, use the "Export to XML" button to generate an XML file and upload it to ESE.
 It is recommended to name the XML file with the same name as the spreadsheet for future reference.

 ## Security warnings